 What should I expect during a viscosupplementation treatment?

 Viscosupplementation is a quick procedure performed in our Portsmouth, NH office.
-Our Nurse Practitioner administers it in only minutes.
-You will lie on your back with your knee extended.
+A member of our medical team administers it in only minutes.
 An antiseptic will be applied to the injection site before the needle is gently inserted just to the side of the knee cap.
 You may experience some slight discomfort at the injection site.
 Additional injections will be administered weekly over a period of three to five weeks.